Vintage Christmas At The Ponds

 Vintage inspired Christmas Farmhouse Style office.

-The Guest Bedroom Vintage Christmas
+The Guest Bedroom’s Vintage Christmas

-Our guest bedroom is a favorite room to decorate because it is filled with family treasures and it’s rarely used.
+Our guest bedroom is a favorite room to decorate because it is filled with family treasures, and it’s rarely used.
 Therefore, I can have fun and be more creative seasonally.

-To complete the vintage feel, we used a trunk that once belonged to my grandmother and the bed is a family heirloom from my husbands family.
+To complete the vintage feel, we used a trunk that once belonged to my grandmother, and the bed is a family heirloom from my husband’s family.

 The garland at the foot of the bed was used last year on the front porch and the Rug is from Boutique Rugs.